-The teaching of phonics is a strength of our school; we have developed a comprehensive programme of study based upon high quality teaching of letters and sounds which takes place daily across our infant department.
-Children in KS2 who also need phonics support have lesson three times a week.
+The teaching of phonics is a strength of our school.
+All schools are required to follow a DfE validated phonics scheme: at Charles Darwin, we follow the Little Wandle programme of study which takes place daily across our Reception and KS1 classes.
+Children in KS2 who need phonics support also have daily phonics lessons.
 Effective teaching and learning in this vital area is essential if young children are to read and write well.
-In this section you will find a range of information about all aspects of phonics together with useful hints and suggestions as to how you can support your child at home.
-(Phase 4 is a revision programme so we have not included a leaflet.)
+In this section you will find a range of information about our phonics programme (phase 4 is a revision programme so we have not included a leaflet).

-Letters and Sounds are taught through 6 phases.
+Phonemes (sounds) and graphemes (letters) are taught through progressive phases.

-When children have secured phase 6, they move into the Support for Spelling programme.
+When children have completed the programme, they move onto the Pathways To Spelling programme.

-In school, we assess phonics each half term and the phonics lead alongside class teachers identify any children we feel need an extra boost to catch up.
-These children will receive daily support in focus group sessions and will bring home a pack of resources so that you can help at home.
+In school, we assess phonics each lesson and any children identified as needing additional support will receive this on the day of the lesson.
+Every six weeks there is a formal assessment and the phonics lead alongside class teachers identify any children we feel need an extra boost to catch up.
+These children will receive daily support in focus group sessions.